 English Language and Literature

-The open-shelf English Literature collections (shelfmarks beginning A) consist largely of standard editions of the works of the principal authors from the Anglo-Saxon period onwards, major bibliographical and reference works and series, and a small collection of bibliographical and book history journal.
+The open-shelf English Literature collections (shelfmarks beginning A) consist largely of standard editions of the works of the principal authors from the Anglo-Saxon period onwards, major bibliographical and reference works and series.
 A guide to the main sequences is given below.

 Racks containing the current issues of many of the core journals for the subject can be found on the windowsills.
-Back runs of journals can be found on the open shelves in the lower level of the Gladstone Link in a section for humanities periodicals with the shelfmark Per.Hums., and/or in the closed stack from where they can be called to Bodleian Libraries reading rooms via the online catalogue SOLO.
+Back runs of journals can be found on the open shelves in the lower level of the Gladstone Link in a section for humanities periodicals with the shelfmark Per.Hums., and/or in offsite storage from where they can be requested to Bodleian Libraries reading rooms via the online catalogue SOLO.
 Many are also available online and can be accessed via the online catalogue SOLO, or OxLIP+, a dedicated search portal for the Library's subscription online resources.
 Dictionaries and other reference works for English and History are shelved near the Reserve (shelfmark URR Ref.)

 For more information, please see the English subject page.